f-bn/dotfiles/README.md

 ### WSL2 + Cloud-Init

-Starting from *cloud-init* 24.1, *cloud-init* supports a WSL2 datasource and therefore WSL2 distribution can be provisionned by providing an `user-data` file (aka *cloud-config*) during the first boot.
+Starting from *cloud-init* 24.1, a new [WSL datasource](https://docs.cloud-init.io/en/latest/reference/datasources/wsl.html) has been added and therefore WSL2 distribution can be provisionned through *cloud-init* by providing a `cloud-config` configuration during the first boot.
 This allows you to bring your own custom distribution image and provision it in a standard and automated way.
 Regarding requirements, the image must at least include `systemd` and `cloud-init` packages.

 The file located in [cloud-init folder](./cloud-init/) must be placed at `%USERPROFILE%\.cloud-init\default.user-data`.
 As an example, we will import [an official Ubuntu 24.04 WSL image](https://cloud-images.ubuntu.com/wsl/releases/noble/current/) provided by Canonical: